X610S-06/animation/README.md

     code .

-  Keep the window size = 100%
+  Run it on Full window, size = 100%